LuciAkirami/next-basics/01basics/README.md

 - It is similar to `layout.tsx` but unlike `layout.tsx`, it does not persist between the routes.
 That is, it gets re-rendered everytime the route / URL changes
 - It is crucial when we need reset between routes.
 Rese state, trigger enter/exit animations, or run effects
 - For, we change the `blog/layout.tsx` to `blog/template.tsx`.
 And add "use client" as we will use a framer-motion.
 Now when we move between differenr `/posts/[id]` urls, we see a smooth page re-rendering implying that our `template.tsx` is being re-rendered

+### loading.tsx

+- This creates a loading UI that's shown while the content of a route segment is being loaded
+- It will be usefull for improving the user experince, while instead of users staring at a black / partially loaded page, they will see a loading screen / a skeleton ui
+- A `loading.tsx` has been created in the `about` folder.
+It contains a spinner.
+And the `page.tsx` in the `about` folder contains a timer before the `return` statement.
+So if we visit `localhost:3000/about`, we can see a loading spinner which is being rendered from the `loading.tsx` present in the same folder
+- We can also create a `loading.tsx` in the `app` folder which will act as a fallback, i.e. if any of the routes does not have a `loading.tsx` then this `loading.tsx` present in the `app` route will render for them
+- To show loading information for specific parts within a component, we can use `Suspense` tag from `React`, which we have defined in the `about/page.tsx`